doyousketch2/md5gui/README.md

 I'm using python3
 ------------------
-If you use an earlier version, remove '3' from the hashbang in the first line of your python script.
+If you use an earlier version,
+remove '3' from the hashbang
+in the first line of your md5gui.py script.

     #!/usr/bin/python3